PaulFrankling/recip_me/TESTING.md

 * All navigation bar links were tested one by one and worked properly. &check;
 * The website logo correctly redirects the user to the Home page. &check;
 * The log out function works correctly and redirects the user to the Login page as expected. &check;
+* The navigation bar shows the 'Log In' page and 'Register' page links when the user is logged out. &check;
+* The navigation bar shows the 'Add Recipe' page, 'Profile' page links and 'Log Out' function when the user is logged in. &check;
 * The mobile side navigation bar redirects the user to each page correctly. &check;

 #### Flash Messages